AlexEspinosa98/adr_project/request.md

-  "objetive_accompaniment": "Objective of the visit", "initial_diagnosis": "Initial diagnosis of the property", "recommendations_commitments": "Recommendations and commitments", "observations": "Observations from the visit", "visit_date": "2025-11-07T10:00:00",
+  "objetive_accompaniment": "Objective of the visit", "initial_diagnosis": "Initial diagnosis of the property", "recommendations_commitments": "Recommendations and commitments", "observations_visited": "Observations from the visit", "visit_date": "2025-11-07T10:00:00",
   "attended_by": "Name of the person attended", "user": "Associated user",